chrisaaronr/chrisaaronr/README.md

 - ☀️ I'm based in Los Angeles County, California

-- 🌱 I’m currently learning WebRTC and audio-visual solutions for web applications
+- 🌱 I’m currently learning WebGL, Three.js, and Blender

 - ❓ All of my projects are available on my portfolio <a href="https://www.chrisaaron.dev/">here!</a>